 Well, is seems so, until you extract their square roots.
 The root of 4∠0° is 2∠0° = +2.
 But the root of 4∠360° is 2∠180° = −2.
 Numbers that have different square roots cannot be equal, even though they may be equivalent in other instances. (*)

-When we talk about the complex number "4", we are actually talking about an equivalence class, that is, an infinite set of numbers in the form 4∠n.360° (integer n).
-When we say the root of +4 is "+2 or −2", we mean that half of the +4 set has root +2, and the other half has root −2.
+So the complex number "4" is not just a number; it is the representative form of an equivalence class: an infinite set of numbers in the form 4∠n.360° (integer n).
+When we say the root of +4 is "+2 or −2", we mean that half of the elements of the set +4 has root +2, and the other half has root −2.

 (And yes, the square root of the real number +4 is just +2.
 When we say "the root of +4 is +2 or −2", like in the Bhaskara's Formula, we are implicitly saying that we are operating in the field of complex numbers, not (only) the real numbers.
 All in all, the fundamental theorem of algebra depends on complex numbers to be true.)